tillbiskup/evedata/docs/architecture.rst

 evefile.metadata module
 ~~~~~~~~~~~~~~~~~~~~~~~

 Data without context (*i.e.* metadata) are mostly useless.
-Hence, to every class (type) of data in the evefile.evedata module, there exists a corresponding metadata class.
+Hence, to every class (type) of data in the evefile.data module, there exists a corresponding metadata class.

 .. note::